This healthy Charoset recipe is one of my favorite foods to make for Passover.

-Charoset is one of my favorite Passover foods.
-During the Seder, this sweet, fruity dish holds a special, symbolic place, reminding us of the mortar which the Jews used to bond bricks while enslaved in Egypt.
+During the Seder, this sweet, fruity dish holds a special, symbolic place, reminding us of the mortar the Jews used to bond the bricks of the pyramids while enslaved in Egypt.

 - Pulse briefly until desired texture is achieved